DoubleHyphen/Personal-Blog/why_i_dislike_oop.md

 };
 ```

-And just like that, we encounter the _second_ insurmountable problem.
+Just four methods after that, we encounter the _second_ insurmountable problem.

 ### Behaviour can never be constrained
 In the Rust example earlier, we had both `in_place` versions of the methods (which merely modified an already-existing variable) and ordinary methods, which created a new copy.
 The important thing to note is this: The `in_place` methods _only existed for specific data-types,_ because they're not common to all of them!